dotnet/docs/docs/fundamentals/code-analysis/suppress-warnings.md

 This article covers the various ways you can suppress warnings from code analysis when you build your .NET app.

 > [!TIP]
-> If you're using Visual Studio as your development environment, the *lightbulb* menu provides options that generate the code to suppress warnings for you.
+> If you're using Visual Studio as your development environment, the *light bulb* menu provides options that generate the code to suppress warnings for you.
 For more information, see [Suppress violations](/visualstudio/code-quality/use-roslyn-analyzers?#suppress-violations).

 ## Disable the rule